2019 IIHF Women's World Championship: Match officials

 12 referees and 10 linesmen are selected for the tournament.

 Rosters

 Each team's roster consists of at least 15 skaters (forwards, and defencemen) and 2 goaltenders, and at most 20 skaters and 3 goaltenders.
 All ten participating nations, through the confirmation of their respective national associations, had to submit a "Long List" roster no later than two weeks before the tournament.

 Preliminary round

 The schedule was released on 20 August 2018.

-All times are local (UTC+3).
+All times are local (Eastern European Summer Time – UTC+3).